electrikmilk/cherrilang.org/language/copy-paste.md

 # Pasteables

+{: .warning }
+This feature is currently only available if you [build from source](language/install#build-from-source).

 Cherri has a built-in pre-processing mechanism for copy-pasting commonly used sets of actions.

 Use the following syntax to create a "Pasteable":